tamizhvendan/tamizhvendan.github.com/source/_posts/2015-01-18-step-5-advanced-search-dsl-using-fparsec.markdown

 What is the difference between [Non-Fatal Error](http://www.quanttec.com/fparsec/reference/primitives.html#members.Error) and a [Fatal Error](http://www.quanttec.com/fparsec/reference/primitives.html#members.FatalError) ?

 Well, its closely associated with the internal implementation of FParsec.
 FParsec implements backtracking with only a "one token look-ahead". i.e if the parser consumed one input token from the stream, it modifies the internal state and if it fails after that it would result in Fatal Error.
 Not-Fatal Error occurs when parer error happened without consuming the input.
-Its little complex to explain it fully and if you need more information about it, you can find in [this detailed documentation](http://www.quanttec.com/fparsec/users-guide/parsing-alternatives.html).

 ```fsharp
 let pgreaterThan = pchar '>' >>. pfloat |>> GreaterThan